zippy/p2p-shipyard/docs/documentation/android/developing.md

 Run all the following commands inside this terminal shell.

-Before running the `android:network` command, make sure your Android device is connected to your computer via a USB cable and accessible to the tauri tooling by running:
+Before running the `network:android` command, make sure your Android device is connected to your computer via a USB cable and accessible to the tauri tooling by running:

 ```bash
 adb devices